1961 North Indian Ocean cyclone season: Depression One

 A depression developed on January 9.
 It cut across northern Ceylon and southern India before dissipating on January 11.

 Deep Depression Two

 A deep depression developed in the Bay of Bengal on February 18.
 It moved generally northward and dissipated on February 21.

 Severe Cyclonic Storm Three (Winnie)

 From May 6-9, the JTWC tracked this system as Tropical Storm Winnie.
 The National Oceanic and Atmospheric Administration (NOAA) estimated that the storm attained peak one-minute winds of 155 km/h.

 In East Pakistan, 11,468 people were killed.

 Very Severe Cyclonic Storm Four

 It caused considerable damage in southwestern India.

 Very Severe Cyclonic Storm Five

 Caused considerable damage in East Pakistan, where wind gusts reached 155 km/h.
 A storm surge of 6.4 m was measured in Chittagong.
-Due advanced warnings, put out an unprecedented 36 hours before the storm, relatively few casualties took place.
+Due to advanced warnings, put out an unprecedented 36 hours before the storm, relatively few casualties took place.